• HOME

 Go Surfing and/or Boogie Boarding

 Until I get better at surfing someday, boogie boarding or even body surfing is my wave action of choice.
-Always be aware of surf conditions before entering the water, and if you’re hesitant better to stay onshore than be swept away.
+Always be aware of surf conditions before entering the water, and if you’re hesitant about safety better to stay onshore than be swept away.

 I recommend purchasing an inexpensive boogie board if your accommodation doesn’t have any, and you plan on riding waves for more than a few days as it often won’t cost much more than a rental would.
 (But it depends on the length of your stay.)